-The Glendora area was first settled by two former confederate soldiers by the name of John Bender and Bryant Cullen in 1874 when both were homesteading 160 acres.
-Soon more families moved into the area and when the railroad came through in 1887, the town was laid out and given the name “Glendora” by a large land owner by the name of George Whitcomb.
-The name was coined from the glen behind his home and his wife’ name, “Ledora.”
+The Glendora area was first settled by two former Confederate soldiers by the name of John Bender and Bryant Cullen in 1874 when both were homesteading 160 acres.
+Soon more families moved into the area and when the railroad came through in 1887, the town was laid out and given the name “Glendora” by a large landowner by the name of George Whitcomb.
+The name was coined from the glen behind his home and his wife’s name, “Ledora.”

-The new settlers began to plant castor beans, wheat, potatoes, and the ever present citrus groves.
-By the turn of the century, Glendora had become the center of the citrus industry, shipping product all over the world.
+The new settlers began to plant castor beans, wheat, potatoes, and the ever-present citrus groves.
+By the turn of the century, Glendora had become the center of the citrus industry, shipping products all over the world.
 Over the years, the city continued to grow and orchards were replaced with new homes and businesses.

 In addition to Glendora’s new signs and businesses along the Mother Road, the city continues to sport several vintage views of an earlier time along the path.

-At 1223 E. Route 66 you will find the Golden Spur Restaurant that has a history dating back more than eighty years.
-Though its “new” stucco exterior belies its long history, the Golden Spur began as a ride-up hamburger stand for the equestrian crowd.
-Today, the old restaurant offers a full menu of steak and seafood, but its vintage neon sign, complete with a cowboy boot, remains as a reminder of its colorful past.
+At 1223 E. Route 66, once stood the Golden Spur Restaurant that had a history dating back some 100 years.
+Though its stucco exterior belies its long history, the Golden Spur began as a ride-up hamburger stand for the equestrian crowd.
+For decades the old restaurant offered a full menu of steak and seafood, but its vintage neon sign, complete with a cowboy boot, remains as a reminder of its colorful past.
 Unfortunately, The Golden Spur closed in October 2018.

 On the southwest corner of the intersection of Route 66 and Loraine hides a 1940’s gas station.
 Unless you stop and look for this wonderful relic, camouflaged by a tall evergreen hedge and a chain-link fence, you’ll never see it.
 A bit further down the road at 437 E Route 66, look for the old Alta-Dena Dairy painted in a myriad of vibrant colors and at 619 W. Route 66, you will see the Palm Tropics, one of the best maintained old motels along the route.